Summer Guests and Group Contacts

 - Helpful Links

 The University of Notre Dame is proud to host upwards of 20,000 guests each summer in our residence halls, and we hope your experience on our campus is a positive one!
-Prior to your arrival, questions about your stay can be directed to your conference or program group coordinator.
-Once you arrive, the hall manager for your residence hall will be able to answer any questions you may have about your stay at Notre Dame.
+Prior to you or your group's arrival to campus, questions about your stay can be directed to your conference, program, or group contact.
+Once you arrive, Summer Hall Staff Management will be able to answer any questions you may have about your stay at the University of Notre Dame.

 Check-Out is before 11 a.m. on the date of departure.